Carnegie Deli: Main branch closures, pop-up location, and reopening

 In 2011, Carnegie Deli had opened a storefront within Madison Square Garden.
-After the closing of the Seventh Avenue location in 2016, this location became the last physical Carnegie Deli location in New York.
+After the closing of the Seventh Avenue location in 2016, this location became the last physical Carnegie Deli location in New York, until it reopened in 2026.

 The Bethlehem location closed at the end of 2017.
 For one week in December 2018, Amazon Prime worked with the owners of the Carnegie Deli and Eddie Fahmy from A2z Restaurant Consulting, a New York based consulting firm to bring the restaurant back to life on Lafayette Street in the Nolita section of Manhattan as a pop-up restaurant in celebration of the second season of The Marvelous Mrs. Maisel.
 There were more than 6,000 reservations taken to dine-in with servers in period attire.
 Food was offered at 1958 prices and all purchases were made as suggested donations to charity.
-In May 2019, Amazon Prime with A2Z brought Carnegie Deli back again, this time as a food truck which travelled around Manhattan for three days giving out sandwiches and cookies for free in order to help promote The Marvelous Mrs. Maisel.
+In May 2019, Amazon Prime with A2Z brought Carnegie Deli back again, this time as a food truck which traveled around Manhattan for three days giving out sandwiches and cookies for free in order to help promote The Marvelous Mrs. Maisel.
 The Las Vegas location closed in 2020.

+On September 15, 2026, the Carnegie Deli reopened nearby its original location where the Stage Deli used to be.